-Activate high idle function using the speed control switch, refer to Operating Keypad -Engine High Idle button 18 on page 4-3.
-(If an

-- engine is equipped, refer to Throttle Engine section on page 6-13.) - 2.
-Activate mix auger by pressing the Auger Forward button on the Operator Control (refer to page 4-2.) - 3.
-Activate conveyor belt switch by pressing the Conveyor Start button on the Operator Control (refer to page 4-2.) - 4.
+- Activate high idle function using the speed control switch, refer to Main Operating Keypad - button Error!
+Reference source not found. on page 4-3.
+(If an engine is equipped, refer to Throttle Engine section on page 6-14.) - 2.
+Activate mix auger by pressing button 5 on the Operator Control (refer to page 4-2.) - 3.
+Activate mix start by pressing button 6 on the Operator Control (refer to page 4-2.) - 4.
 Monitor mix consistency and adjust the slump by adjusting the water.
-Push the Selection Knob on the Operator Control (refer to page 4-2).
-Adjust the water output by rotating the knob then push the knob to accept the value.
+On the Operator Control (refer to page 4-2), adjust the water output by rotating the knob.